eegli/tinyparse/docs/reference/cli-arguments.md

 Standalone flags are considered **booleans flags**.
 If they are encountered, their value will be set to `true`.
 This means that it is _not_ possible to set something to `false` via a flag.

 Tinyparse is opinionated about default values.
-It assumes that any option that can be set by a flag is `false` by default but can be set to `true`.
+It assumes that any boolean option that can be set by a flag is `false` by default but can be set to `true`.

 <!-- doctest: boolean flags 1 -->